Using the Path of Least Resistance to Explain Deep Networks

 As a result, under this assumption, if two points are close, the geodesic path can be approximated with a straight line.
 Note that even though we take the path between two neighbouring points to be a straight line, we do not assume that the Jacobian of the function between the two points is constant.

 \paragraph{Handling disconnected graphs}

 An issue with the graph computed with the $k$NN algorithm is that it could be disconnected, in which case it could be impossible to compute a path between an input and a baseline.
-To alleviate this issue, we add so called ``bridges'' to the graph, as following: for each disconnected component, we add one link between them, specifically between two points of each component having the lowest euclidean distance.
+Disconnection is most common when k is small relative to the intrinsic complexity of the sampled set (or when the sampled set is sparse in regions needed to connect baseline to input), so there is no chain of neighbour relations linking the two endpoints.
+To alleviate this issue, we add so-called ``bridges'' to the graph, as follows: for each disconnected component, we add one link between them, specifically between two points of each component having the lowest euclidean distance.
 An illustration of this method is displayed on Figure \ref{fig:bridge}.